 How do I store leftover elote?

-Store any leftover elote in an airtight container in the refrigerator for up to 2-3 days.
-Reheat gently on a stovetop or microwave before serving again.
+Keep it in an airtight container in the fridge up to 2–3 days.
+Warm it gently before eating again.

 Conclusion